peopleempoweringpolitics

 Constituencies

-There will be six levels of constituency, ward, council, province, region, state and union.
-The higher level territory will allocate "voting value percentages", to their level below and will only include the voting population.
+There will be six levels of constituency, ward, council, province, region, state, and union.
+The higher-level territory will distribute seats to their level below using PPP, with voter population divided by seats.

-Local constituencies within the same province can't be 50pc more voter populated, compared to their smallest constituency.
+Small constituencies within the same large constituency can't be 50pc more voter populated, compared to their smallest constituency.
 They should try to stay within the same boundaries as local government, even if that means having multiple constituencies within.
 Small local authorities can combine with another and only as a last result should portions of one authority be separated.